 - Rheumatoid Arthritis (RA) Causes

-Rheumatoid Arthritis, another common type of Arthritis can be caused primarily by your immune system attacking tissues of your body.
-The cause of Arthritis, in this case, is a disease of the synovium or synovial membrane, a soft tissue in your joints.
-The fluid produced by the synovium nourishes and lubricates the cartilage and joints in your body, and Rheumatoid Arthritis affects the synovium from performing this function.
+Rheumatoid arthritis, another common type of arthritis, can be caused primarily by your immune system attacking the tissues of your body.
+The cause of arthritis, in this case, is a disease of the synovium or synovial membrane, soft tissue in your joints.
+The fluid produced by the synovium nourishes and lubricates the cartilage and joints in your body, and rheumatoid arthritis affects the synovium from performing this function.
 The cause of arthritis of the spine (spondylosis) can be any one of the following factors:

-- -Degeneration and weakening (much like Osteoarthritis)
+- Degeneration and weakening (much like osteoarthritis)

-- -Age: ages 20-50, the onset of Spondylosis can be seen among 80% of people
+- Age: ages 20-50, the onset of spondylosis can be seen among 80% of people